Interior Design Style that is Uniquely Filipino

 Home Altar

-Another unique feature of a Filipino-style home is the homemade altar.
-It could be a piece of furniture or a wall-hung shelf where holy pictures, statues, relics, and candles are placed.
-In most houses, the altar is the center space in the living area or sometimes placed in the staircase with enough space where the family can kneel and pray.
+Filipino-style homes are known for their homemade altars.
+These altars can take the form of a piece of furniture or a wall-hung shelf, on which holy pictures, statues, relics, and candles are placed.
+Usually, the altar is located in the center of the living area or sometimes on the staircase, with enough space for the family to kneel and pray.

 Prosperity & Good Energy from Feng Shui